karorogunso/renpy-language-vscode/README.md

 pull request to add snippets, make grammar tweaks, or something Fun.

 * Todo List
   * Make VSCode can Snippets, Lint, Play, Build Game from VSCode Editor.
   * Support Renpy 6.99.14.x or higher and Renpy 7 For future.
+  * If Detect SteamAPI on your Renpy SDK.
+SteamAPI Snippets will work.

 >Ren'Py is a Visual Novel development tool, available from [www.renpy.org](http://www.renpy.org/) by [Tom Rothamel (aka renpytom)](https://github.com/renpytom)